Pyrogram

 from hydrogram... import ...

-Breaking changes#
+Breaking changes

-Optional arguments as keyword-only arguments#
+Optional arguments as keyword-only arguments

-While the majority of the migration involves direct substitution, it’s important to note that if you currently pass optional arguments as positional arguments in Pyrogram, another change is required to use Hydrogram.
+If you currently pass optional arguments as positional arguments in Pyrogram, another change is required to use Hydrogram.
 The change involves converting optional arguments to keyword arguments in order to prevent potential disruptions in future updates.

 Let’s see a practical example to better understand this change: